kevin218/Eureka/docs/source/quickstart.rst

 	mkdir demos
 	cp -r User/Eureka/Install/Location/demos/JWST/* ./demos

-Or, if you're lost in the depths of your conda installation, you can also download the demos folder directly `here <https://downgit.github.io/#/home?url=https://github.com/kevin218/Eureka/tree/main/demos/JWST>`_ and copy them over:
+Or, if you're lost in the depths of your conda directory, you can also download the demos folder directly `here <https://downgit.github.io/#/home?url=https://github.com/kevin218/Eureka/tree/main/demos/JWST>`_ and copy them over:

 .. code-block:: bash